EricWardner/ECE382_Lab03/README.md

 ######Reset
 ![alt text](https://raw.githubusercontent.com/EricWardner/ECE382_Lab03/master/Pictures/IMG_20141014_114217.jpg)
+Although it can't be seen entirely, the time the reset stays high is about 12 microseconds.

 ######Question
 How many counts does the firmware loop count down from?
 Using the delay you just measured and the number of counts, calculate the amount of time each iteration of the delay loop consumes.